 For TrueSight Server Automation versions 8.9.03 and later, the task of running SQL Update scripts, which was necessary in the past for any upgrade to a TrueSight Server Automation patch or service pack, is no longer required during an upgrade.
 The database upgrade is now handled internally by the unified product installer.

-step 4 below), use the BSAOneClickInstallMaintenanceTool utility provided in the installation package.
+To encrypt your database password in preparation for specifying it in the options file (see step 4 below), use the BSAOneClickInstallMaintenanceTool utility provided in the installation package.
 After extracting the package (step 1 below), you can find this utility in the temporary directory: \Disk1\utility\BSAOneClickInstallMaintenanceTool.cmd (for Windows) or /Disk1/utility/BSAOneClickInstallMaintenanceTool.sh (for Linux).

 You can run this utility in the following ways: